 Central Africa Medical Mission History

-In 1961, after several years of preparatory work, Rev. Edgar Hoenecke, then executive secretary of the Board for World Missions, together with the missionary on the field, found a suitable site on the Sala Reserve, near Lumano, for a dispensary.
-Approval from the local tribesmen and the government was obtained.
-Rev. Hoenecke and his wife, Meta, a registered nurse with public health nursing experience, set up the dispensary.
-The dispensary was dedicated and opened on Nov.
-26, 1961.
-The Lumano dispensary was later renamed the Mwembezhi Lutheran Dispensary to better exemplify the Christian aspect of the mission.
-Mzembezhi means “shepherd.”
-It is known as the Lutheran Mission Rural Health Center to differentiate it from a nearby clinic in Mwembezhi.
+1961: After several years of preparatory work, Rev. Edgar Hoenecke and the missionary on the field find a suitable site on the Sala Reserve for a dispensary.
+Approval from the local tribesmen and the government is obtained.
+Rev. Hoenecke and his wife Meta, a registered nurse with public health nursing experience, set up the dispensary.
+The dispensary is dedicated and opened on November 26.
+The Lumano dispensary is later renamed the Mwembezhi Lutheran Dispensary.
+It is now known as the Lutheran Mission Rural Health Center to differentiate it from a nearby clinic in Mwembezhi.

-The extension of the mission into Malawi was the direct result of Lutheran Church of Central Africa (LCCA) members who had moved from Zambia to Malawi.
-The government welcomed gospel work in Malawi.
-They were also interested in what the mission could do to help the people of Malawi with their physical needs.
-As a result, a medical program was begun in Malawi in 1970 with a mobile health care unit.
-In 1980 the rising lake water forced the Salima Lutheran Mobile Clinic to relocate to Lilongwe.
-The nurses continue to travel to designated bush areas to set up a clinic for the day and then return to their home in Lilongwe by night fall.
-The structures that have been built to serve as clinics during the week are used as houses of worship on Sunday.
+1980: Rising lake water forces the Salima Lutheran Mobile Clinic to relocate to Lilongwe, Malawi.
+The nurses continue to travel to designated bush areas to set up a clinic for the day and then return to their home in Lilongwe by nightfall.
+Structures that are built to serve as clinics during the week are used as houses of worship on Sunday.